The Boys (TV series): Development

 In June 2024, Rogen and Goldberg recalled McKay's prior involvement and the original page-to-screen adaptation plan.
 It was revealed that there were serious plans to have The Boys become a three-film trilogy; the first film went as far as a finished screenplay and even demo animatics of scenes.
 However, the planned trilogy, like many superhero films in pre-MCU Hollywood, was scrapped.
 "I wouldn't change how it worked out because the show is amazing.
 But [McKay] was doing really cool stuff.
 It just came down to it being 2008, not 2018.
 I just don't think [Hollywood was] ready for it yet", explained The Boys comic book co-creator and illustrator Darick Robertson.
-Back in December 2015, McKay himself elaborated on the difficulties he went through with his pitch, telling IndieWire: "I took it to every studio, every production financing place in town.
+Back in December 2015, McKay himself elaborated on the difficulties he faced with his pitch, telling IndieWire: "I took it to every studio, every production financing place in town.
 And they were always like, 'No.' I had this crazy pre-viz reel that I'd done, and it was insane, like superheroes doing cocaine.
 And they all said, lazily, 'So it's like Watchmen?'
 And then eventually I started realizing that no one was going to do it and I started pitching the craziest aspects of it, embracing the fact that they hated it."

 In July 2024, setting up the series' final season, Kripke commented on the then-upcoming season four finale's impact, stating: "There's a sort of seismic change at the end of season four; nothing in the world is going to be the same."
-Following the finale's release, Kripke confirmed that he's "been planning five years all along, because there's no way a show goes one more season after the events of that finale".
+Following the finale's release, Kripke confirmed he's "been planning five years all along, because there's no way a show goes one more season after the events of that finale".
 He also said: "I always look at it as of the five seasons, we're kind of at that point, that's sort of the end of the second act of a movie where everyone's really at their low point, and they've all faced their own personal demons.
 Now, [The Boys] need to really come together in the fifth season and save the world."
 Vernon Sanders, one of Amazon MGM Studios' top executives, stated that the fifth season of The Boys was always planned as the series' final, explaining: "We've had this incredible success because of [Kripke's] vision and execution and he's told us for a while that he believes this really should be a five-season series."